 Taxable and non-taxable disability

-If your spouse is receiving disability payments, it's important for tax planning purposes to understand the source of the payments to help determine whether those benefits are truly taxable.
+If your spouse is receiving disability payments, it's important for tax planning purposes to understand the source of the payments to help determine whether those benefits are taxable.
 Some examples of taxable and non-taxable benefits include:

 - Disability benefits from an employer, much like wages from that employer